 Often times, people are motivated to refinance their mortgage with the end goal of saving money.
 In fact, many programs allow the closing costs to be rolled into the loan so you don’t have to bring any money to closing.
 However, one cost that cannot be financed in this way is the appraisal.
 It has to be paid out of pocket and may end up costing around $400.
 While this may seem steep in the moment, it can help to consider your savings long-term.

 Loan options that require an appraisal may come with more favorable terms and lower interest rates.
-Refinancing to a lower interest rate has the potential to save you hundreds of dollar a month—and the lower rate you can obtain, the more money you will save.
+Refinancing to a lower interest rate has the potential to save you hundreds of dollars a month—and the lower the rate you can obtain, the more money you will save.
 As such, even a modest savings would allow you to recoup the cost of your appraisal within a year, yet you will continue to enjoy those savings for as long as you keep the loan.

 Remodeling a kitchen or bathroom, upgrading windows or replacing your roof has the potential to increase the value of your home.
 It makes sense, then, that you might feel that getting an appraisal now wouldn’t necessarily reflect the value—or potential value—you see in your home.
 Yet waiting even a few months to refinance when your projects are complete could mean missing out on lower interest rates now.
 Fortunately there is a solution.